Dartmouth-Data-Analytics-Core/RNA-seq-Data-Analysis-Workshop-2023/Day-3/04-exploratory-analysis.md

 # 01 - Exploratory data analysis

 ### Learning objectives:
-- Understand the principal of dimension reduction for exploratory data analysis
+- Understand the principal of using unsupervised analysis for exploratory data analysis
-- Develop a working understanding of common dimension reduction approaches such as principal components analysis (PCA) and unsupervised hierarchical clustering
+- Develop a working understanding of common unsupervised analysis approaches such as principal components analysis (PCA) and unsupervised hierarchical clustering
-- Learn how to perform dimension reduction in R on RNA-seq data
+- Learn how to perform unsupervised clustering & dimension reduction in R on RNA-seq data

 ### Set-up